Skip to main content

 Will my passport renewal still be processed?

 Passport applications will continue to be processed.
-The Bureau of Consular Affairs/Passport Services is designated as an essential service provider and is funded through passport fees, so all of Passport Services, including agencies and the National Passport Information Center, will remain open during a lapse of appropriations.
+The Bureau of Consular Affairs/Passport Services is designated as an essential service provider and is funded through passport fees, so all Passport Services, including agencies and the National Passport Information Center, will remain open during a lapse of appropriations.

 The National Park Service (NPS) sites that cannot practically be blocked off or restricted (e.g., trails, campgrounds, open-air memorials like the National Mall) may remain open to the public.
 However, staffing and services (e.g., restrooms and visitor centers) will likely be closed.
 Concession services that do not rely on NPS resources may still operate.